tianshilu/QBRC-Neoantigen-Pipeline/README.md

 "build": human genome build, hg19 or hg38\
 "gtf": gtf file for featureCounts \
 "mhc_i", "mhc_ii": folders to the iedb mhc1 and mhc2 binding prediction algorithms, http://www.iedb.org/ \
-"percentile_cutoff": percentile cutoff for binding affinity (0-100), recommended: 3 \
+"percentile_cutoff": percentile cutoff for binding affinity (0-100), recommended: 2 \
 "rpkm_cutoff": RPKM cutoff for filtering expressed transcripts and exons, recommended: 1 \
-"thread": number of threads to use, recommended: 32 \
+"thread": number of threads to use. \
 "max_mutations": if more than this number of mutations are left after all filtering, the program will abort.
  Otherwise, it will take too much time. recommended: 50000 \
 "n": bundle $n somatic calling jobs into one submission